open-xchange/appsuite-frontend/documentation/extension-points/02-points.md

 ## Inheritance vs. Extension points

 OX App Suite uses the extension point concept to create extension points that allow a simple and flexible way to extending functionality.
 When system reaches a part that can be extended it asks a central registry if extensions are registered.
 In that case these extensions will be executes independent of the providing component (some plugin or OX App Suite itself).

 The illustrated example compares inheritance and extension points.
-The main benefit of using extension points is that the programm is still the active component and it's in controll.
+The main benefit of using extension points is that the program is still the active component and it's in controll.
 This leads to the following advantages:

 - Reduced coupling